Urban legends have always fascinated Phyllis. Some of them frighten her, but she will write about them anyway.

-Louisiana is a fascinating place and full of legends from long ago.
+Louisiana is a fascinating place whose history is rich with legends from long ago.
 Is there a Louisiana werewolf?
 Well, the rougarou of the Bayou country has a pretty strong link to the werewolf of ancient times in Europe and France.
 Louisiana is a lovely place to visit.
 However, if you do go there, it is wise to consult long-time residents on the local legends of the area, especially about creatures like the rougarou of the Bayou.
 It is always good to know which areas should be avoided.

-Similar to the European werewolf, the rougarou is a man who can shape-shift, or transform, into a creature.
+Similar to the European werewolf, the rougarou is a man who can shape-shift or transform into a creature.
 The name rougarou comes from a variant pronunciation and spelling of the French loup-garou.
-Loup is the French word for wolf, and garou is a man who transforms, shape-shifts, into an animal.
+Loup is the French word for wolf, and garou is a man who transforms into an animal.

 Apparently, the Cajuns believe the creature prowls in the swamps around Acadia and Greater New Orleans.
 It might also be lurking around fields, forests, and maybe just anywhere it chooses to.
 It is a creature with a human body and a wolf head.

 In Laurentian (Laurentian Mountain range) French communities, there are legends of the werewolf.
-Now, a werewolf, or lycanthrope, is a human who has the rare ability to shapeshift into a creature with a wolf head and human body.
-The rougarou has this same ability, therefore, has strong links to the werewolf.
+Now, a werewolf, or lycanthrope, is a human who has the rare ability to shape-shift into a creature with a wolf head and human body.
+The rougarou has this same ability; therefore, it has strong links to the werewolf.

 From Deep in the Ancient Laurentian Mountains

-In southern Quebec, Canada, one of the oldest mountain ranges in the world, the Laurentian Mountains, may hide many mysteries and legends.
+The Laurentian Mountains in southern Quebec, Canada, are one of the oldest mountain ranges in the world—and they may hide many mysteries and legends.
 One of these legends is that the rougarou came from this area.

-The Paleozoic Era then ended with the "Great Dying" -- the largest, most devastating extiction event in Earth's history.
+The Paleozoic Era then ended with the "Great Dying"—the largest, most devastating extinction event in Earth's history.
 The possible cause was more than likely several catastrophic events that came together and formed one source of almost total devastation.

 An "orogeny" is a time, or era, of the process of mountains building up a range.
-The Grenville orogeny is what resulted from a continental collision, when the eastern part of the United States was formed and the Appalachian Mountains were born -- hence the Eastern Continental Divide.
+The Grenville orogeny is what resulted from a continental collision when the eastern part of the United States was formed, and the Appalachian Mountains were born—hence the Eastern Continental Divide.
 The Appalachians extend down towards Louisiana.
 Is it possible the rougarou migrated over time from all those ancient mountains to Louisiana?
-Hmmmmmm....?

 Ol' Uncle Dieter

 He can spin some yarns that will make your hair stand on end and give you some pretty large goosebumps.
-It doesn't hurt none for tourists and children to pay attention to his wild stories - it will keep them out of the Bayou for sure.
+It doesn't hurt anyone for tourists and children to pay attention to his wild stories; it will keep them out of the Bayou for sure.

 Uncle Dieter is pretty hard to find, though.
 He lives deep in the swamp land.
 Sometimes he is not seen for 100 days or so.
 Kind of makes us wonder some.